mrblue223/overthewire_CTF/natas/natas4/write_up.md

 ![Alt text for the image](natas5_2.png)

-Then after sending it back to the server we get our Access allowed and the password for the next level
+Then after sending it back to the server it tricks it into thinking we are comming from the oher site, and we get our password.

 ![Alt text for the image](natas5_3.png)